Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Acknowledgment

 \section{Acknowledgment}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, and National Quantum Information Science Research Centers.
 Y.A. acknowledges support from the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357 at Argonne National Laboratory.
+The demonstration of our proposal approaches can be obtained from https://github.com/Shashank-G-M/Parameter-redundancy-VQE